-(d) Use of estimates and judgements
+(c) Use of estimates and judgements

 The Company makes a number of judgements, estimate and assumptions in preparing these financial statements.
-These are based on the best information available to the Company at the time, however due to the passage of time, these assumptions may change and therefore the recorded balances may not reflect the final outcomes.
+These are based on the best information available to the Company at the time.
 The significant judgements, estimates and assumptions relate to the following items and specific information is provided in the relevant note:

-- Depreciation and amortisation Note 15 (c ) and Note 17 - Employee Benefits Note 19
+- Depreciation and amortisation Note 15 (c) and Note 17

+- Leases Note 20

+- Financial instruments Note 28 (a,b)

+- Employee Benefits Note 19

-(e) Rounding and comparatives
+(d) Rounding and comparatives